sensor-dream/RVP2-YVC/README.md

 # RVP2-YVC

-__Remove video player for the trailer or remove advertising film poster from the yandex video collection when search film.__
+__Delete the video player for the trailer or remove the movie poster from the yandex video collection when searching for a movie.__
+__Increases the page loading speed accordingly.
+You watch the movie by clicking on the link, and this player also plays for itself.
+Do you need it ? :)__

 * Option with auto-play of the trailer, before and after triggering.